ripslinger17/MLH/README.md

 ## Miscellenous
-I am open for suggestions and improvements on any of this projects🙂. btw, *All of the projects are open-sourced*.
+I am open for suggestions and improvements on any of this projects🙂.
+Btw, *All of the projects are open-sourced*.
 Anyone on this Blue-Green planet 🌏 can use them.